Pelosi Unveils $3T Virus Bill, Warns Inaction Costs More

 There’s $200 billion in “hazard pay” for essential workers on the front lines of the crisis.

-“We are presenting a plan do what is necessary to deal with the corona crisis and make sure we can get the country back to work and school safely,” she said.

-“There are those who said, ‘Let’s just pause,’” she added.
+“There are those who said, ‘Let’s just pause,’” she said.
 “Hunger doesn’t take a pause.
 Rent doesn’t take a pause.
 Bills don’t take a pause."

-Trump has already signed into law nearly $3 trillion in aid approved by Congress.

-McConnell on Tuesday called the emerging Democratic bill a “big laundry list of pet priorities.”
-He said it’s not something that “deals with reality.”
+Republicans are wary of another round of aid and McConnell declared the Democratic proposal a grab bag of “pet priorities.”
+He said Tuesday it is not something that “deals with reality.”

+House Republicans also took a pass.
+"I can’t believe that that would be real,” said Rep. Andy Biggs, R-Ariz., leader of the hard-right House Freedom Caucus, said in an interview.

+This would be the fifth coronavirus package.
+It's a starkly partisan offering with no real input from Republicans, who prefer to assess the impact of earlier expenditures before approving more.

+The Senate Democratic leader, Chuck Schumer of New York, warned that Trump and Republicans risk the same path as Herbert Hoover, the former president roundly criticized for failing to act to stem the Great Depression.

+“What is it going to take for Mitch McConnell to wake up and see the American people need help, and they need it now?"
+Schumer said.

-The new package extends some provisions from previous aid packages, and adds new ones.
+The latest package extends some provisions from previous aid packages, and adds new ones.

-There are other new resources, including $25 billion for the U.S. Postal Service.
+There is $25 billion for the U.S. Postal Service.
 There is help for the 2020 Census.
 For the November election, the bill provides $3.6 billion to help local officials prepare for the challenges of voting during the pandemic.

 The popular Payroll Protection Program, which has been boosted in past bills, would see another $10 billion to ensure under-served businesses and nonprofit organizations have access to grants through a disaster loan program.